satpreetsingh/satpreetsingh.github.io/generator/content/_index.md

 Welcome to my homepage!

-I am currently a Research Scientist in Machine Learning at Meta Platforms Inc. (parent co. of Facebook), working in the Probability team.
+I am currently a Researcher in AI/ML for Bio/Neuro at the Baylor College of Medicine (Houston, TX), and was ~~am currently~~ a Research Scientist in Machine Learning at Meta Platforms Inc. (parent co. of Facebook), working in the Probability team from Feb-Dec 2022.

 I graduated with a PhD in Dec 2021 from the University of Washington (Seattle), contributing research at the intersection of Machine/Reinforcement Learning and Computational Neuroscience.
 <!-- * More information on my [Research](/research)